-Maloney, a Democrat, was the representative for Connecticut's 5th congressional district from 1997 to 2002.
+Maloney was the representative for Connecticut’s 5th congressional district and was a Democrat.
+He served from 1997 to 2002.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Maloney is shown as a purple triangle. (analysis methodology)
+Maloney is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Maloney sponsored bills primarily in these issue areas:

 Some of Maloney’s most recently sponsored bills include...